-Featuring a double-barrel design, the movement is heavily skeletonized, like almost all recent engines from the Swiss watchmaking brand.
+Featuring a double-barrel design, the movement is heavily skeletonized, like almost all the recent “engines” from the Swiss brand.

 The tonneau-shaped movement is secured inside a large case of the same shape.

-Being 50 mm in height and 42.7 mm in width, the watch is also 13.95 mm thick, which makes it live to its name: “tonneau” term is often referred to the huge oak barrels used in winemaking.
+Being 50 mm in height and 42.7 mm in width, the RM 030 is also 13.95 mm thick, which makes it live to its name: “tonneau” term is often referred to those huge oak barrels used in winemaking.

-As it is common for Richard Mille watches, the RM 030 offers a dial, which is busy with details and is not particularly legible.
+As it is common for Richard Mille, the RM 030 offers a dial, which is busy with details and is not particularly legible.

-Well, it is still a nice watch if you are looking for a timepiece that everybody would notice.
+Well, it is still a nice accessory if you are looking for a timepiece that everybody would notice.

 Photos: Richard Mille

-Richard Mille RM 030 Automatic Declutchable Rotor watch specification
+Richard Mille RM 030 Automatic Declutchable Rotor specification

 Movement: Automatic, caliber RMAR1, double-barrel, declutchable winding rotor, 30.25 mm in length, 28.45 mm in width, 5.59 mm in height, Swiss Made